Greenock cruise terminal on the River Clyde, Scotland

 Q: Is there anything to do in Greenock itself?

 A: Greenock has the McLean Museum, James Watt birthplace, and waterfront walks.
 It's a genuine Scottish town, not touristy.
 But most visitors use Greenock as a gateway to Glasgow, Edinburgh, or Loch Lomond.
+The waterfront walk is pleasant and wheelchair accessible.

-Q: How do I get to Glasgow?
+Q: How do I get to Glasgow from the cruise terminal?

-A: Train from Greenock Central or West stations to Glasgow Central (25-45 min, £6-8).
+A: Train from Greenock Central or West stations to Glasgow Central (25-45 min, fare about $8).
 Frequent service.
-Or taxi (£40-50, 40 min).
+Or taxi ($55, 40 min).
 Train is cheaper and easier.
+Most services have accessible carriages for mobility needs.

 Q: Can I visit Edinburgh from Greenock?